Lizzo Wore the Booty-Lifting Amazon Leggings Again In a Bold Color

-Lizzo Wore the Booty-Lifting Amazon Leggings Again In a Bold Color -- And They're on Sale for Prime Day
+Lizzo Wore the Booty-Lifting Amazon Leggings Again In a Bold Color -- And They're Still On Sale Post-Prime Day

 Lizzo wore the booty-lifting leggings from Amazon again!
 The musician's recent TikTok video shows her rocking a neon yellow pair while dancing with Shaun T.